zwChan/Clinical-Text-Mining/README.md

  - For a N-gram, it may match more than one term in the list.
 We will give a similarity score based on the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and we also collecting other information about the term, such as the semantic type if it is a term in UMLS.

-### Tasks List:

- - [x] Extract UMLS terms (AUIs or CUI and so on) from text, just a basic function as an example.
-  For example, in the UMLS, for the CUI C0027051 “Myocardial infarction” is the preferred term.
-It has many synonyms such as “heart attack” (A1303513), “coronary attack” (A18648338).
-  Each of the synonyms has a AUI (term unique identifier).
-In this basic task, it extracts the AUIs like A1303513, A18648338 according to the text.
-    - [x] Use sentence as the basic unit to apply the n-gram algorithm (currently use a line as unit).
-Using opennlp.
-    - [x] Use the POS tag of a word when match.(if pos not match, 70% discount)
-    - [x] Filter the gram (in n-gram algorithm) to search by POS tag, e.g. ignore the gram without noun
-    - [x] Get all the resault from Mysql/Solr, sorted with the score
-    - [ ] Choose a best result.
-It is about Word Sense Disambiguation.
-    - [x] The case different should get penalty less than other different when compare UMLS term and input term.
- - [x] Map the extracted CUI to a semantic type
-    - [x] Get all STY from MRSTY table by cui
-    - [x] Get semantic group name from semGroups.txt by TUI
- - [x] Term identification
- - [x] Term recommendation

 ## How to run